Kelce College of Business Accreditation

 Master of Business Administration

-• Objective 1: Our graduates will be able to demonstrate effective writing skills.
+• Objective 1: Our students will demonstrate professional written communication.

-• Objective 2: Our graduates will be able to demonstrate effective oral communication skills.
+• Objective 2: Our students will demonstrate professional oral communication.

 Master of Professional Accountancy